 - a.
-In making a decision whether to refer or not, the designated safeguarding lead should take into account: - i. the adult's wishes and preferred outcome - ii. whether the adult has mental capacity to make an informed decision about their own and others' safety - iii. the safety or wellbeing of children or other adults with care and support needs - iv. whether there is a person in a position of trust involved - v. whether a crime has been committed - b.
-This should inform the decision whether to notify the concern to the following people: - i. the police if a crime has been committed and/or - ii.
-Call Derbyshire for possible safeguarding enquiry - iii. relevant regulatory bodies such as Care Quality Commission, Ofsted, Charities commission - iv. service commissioning teams - v. family/relatives as appropriate (seek advice from adult social services)
+In deciding whether to refer or not, the designated safeguarding lead should consider: - i. the adult's wishes and preferred outcome; - ii. whether the adult has mental capacity to make an informed decision about their own and others' safety; - iii. the safety or wellbeing of children or other adults with care and support needs; - iv. whether there is a person in a position of trust involved; - v. whether a crime has been committed. - b.
+This should inform the decision whether to notify the concern to the following people: - i. the police if a crime has been committed and/or: - ii.
+Call Derbyshire for possible safeguarding enquiry; - iii. relevant regulatory bodies; - iv. service commissioning teams; - v. family/relatives as appropriate (seek advice from adult social services).